Forest harvest plans

 If you engage a harvest manager, they'll complete the plan for you.
 If you're managing the harvest activity yourself, you need to complete it.

-Farm Forestry New Zealand provide an overview of what's required to make a harvest plan, and information on the machinery and systems used during a harvest.
+Farm Forestry New Zealand provides an overview of what's required to make a harvest plan, and information on the machinery and systems used during a harvest.

 Before you start your plan